 There may be commands or events from Media Gateway to the Call Control.

 Here we will explain in very simple terms the use of MGCP then we will discuss in detail the MGCP protocol.
 In another tutorial for the ss7 protocol, we have discussed the signaling flow for the Call control.
 Here we will discuss media gateway call flow during a call.

 What is Media Gateway?

-Media is a stream, which can be for voice, fax, etc. Media Gateway is the device with connects two streams in each direction.
-One direction is towards calling number and other towards called number.
-During a call, mobile device samples voice into a stream of data packets.
-Call originating exchange sends the packets to the media gateway and media gateway sends packets to the called exchange.
+Media is a stream, which can be for voice, fax, etc. Media Gateway is a device with connects two streams in each direction.
+One direction is towards the calling number and the other towards the called number.
+During a call, the mobile device samples the voice into a stream of data packets.
+Call originating exchange sends the packets to the media gateway and the media gateway sends packets to the called exchange.
 Before sending any packet, a voice circuit is set up in each direction from the gateway.

 Media Gateway does format conversion too.
 For example, a PSTN subscriber dials a number in the VoIP network.
 In this case, the media gateway does the conversion from PSTN (E1/T1) media format to the VoIP format and vice versa.

 Example Call Flow for MGCP:

 In this example, we will describe the signaling and corresponding handling and media gateway over MGCP.

 The above example shows full call flow with signaling.
 Once call control receives a signaling message for the call, it reserves a media channel in the incoming direction.
 Then forwards the call message towards the terminating switching center and reserves the media channel in an outgoing direction.
 Once a call is answered, both channels are connected to each other.
 Connecting channels is called switching.
 Once switching is done, both calling and the called parties can start communicating.